FAITHFUL-H3ART/p0nytown/README.md

 ꒰ㅤPLACESㅤ꒱

 — Always at the Dandy's World area ( under the mistletoe - on the tree , or at the small tree ) , i sometimes go to docks !
+If im not at the Dandy's World area , just find me in docks .
+I'm sitting one of the trees there - prob waiting , with my friend/s , or just hangout alone -u- .

 ꒰ㅤBEFORE  INT ㅤ꒱